 Description Enables you to use Instant Diagnostics tools to obtain additional information on network and server performance.
-To access: Click a location in the Instant Diagnostics Location page.
-For details on the Instant Diagnostics Location page, see "Instant Diagnostics Location Page" on page 218.
+To access: Click a location in the Instant Diagnostics Location page, see "Instant Diagnostics Location Page" on page 218.
 Important Information This page is available to HP Software-as-a-Service customers only.